yosssi/ace/documentation/syntax.md

 ## HTML Tags

-A word of a line head is interpreted as an HTML tag.
-The rest words of the same line is interpreted as attributes or a text.
+A head word of a line is interpreted as an HTML tag.
+The rest words of the same line are interpreted as attributes or a text.
 An attribute value which contains spaces must be surrounded by double quotes.

 ```ace
 div id=container style="font-size: 12px; color: blue;"